Google’s secretive ATAP lab is imagining the future of smart devices

 Maybe true helpfulness involves anticipating that you want to turn down the oven, so your cookies don’t burn?”

-Along with tweaking ATAP’s research areas, Kaufman has rethought how the group goes about conducting its work.
+Along with tweaking ATAP’s research areas, Kaufman has also rethought how the group goes about conducting its work.
 The original DARPA-inspired vision was that no research effort would last for more than a couple of years.
 If it died along the way, that was perfectly fine.
 And if it thrived, it would get spun out into a real business run by product people rather than researchers.

 The relatively small number of projects that ATAP has publicized don’t add up to a rousing endorsement for this approach.
 At the end of two years, the Ara modular phone was still an experiment, not a business; it never got into the hands of the consumers in emerging markets it was designed for.
 And Tango, a technology for mapping real-world environments as 3D spaces, made it into shipping devices and then gave way to a different tech called ARCore.